ondras12345/Zvonek/README.md

 # Zvonek
-A simple circuit for ringing a bell by briefly pressing a light switch.
+A simple circuit for ringing a doorbell by briefly pressing a light switch.

 The PCB was designed in EAGLE.
 It was milled out using a CNC.
 Because I needed the PCB to be as small as possible, I had to place some of the components